Archery

 Welcoming new archers

-Every year, over 1 million people receive hunter education supported by excise tax funds, like the students in the National Archery in the Schools Program – almost 20 million of them so far.
+Every year, over 1 million people receive hunter education supported by federal excise tax funds, like the students in the National Archery in the Schools Program – almost 20 million of them so far.

 A stream in Kentucky